bissli/jobsync/docs/USAGE_GUIDE.md

     END as status,
     STRING_AGG(DISTINCT created_by, ',') as registered_by
 FROM sync_lock
-GROUP BY node_pattern, reason, expires_at
+GROUP BY node_patterns, reason, expires_at
 ORDER BY locked_token_count DESC;
 ```